-To meet the definition of a "renewable energy facility" for purposes of claiming the credit, the taxpayer must have invested at least \$30 million in each facility.
+To meet the definition of a "renewable energy facility" for purposes of claiming the credit, the taxpayer or third-party on behalf of the taxpayer must have invested at least \$30 million in each facility.
 Furthermore, the facility must have a minimum generating capacity of 20 megawatts, or a minimum annual generation of 40,000 megawatt hours, be located in Arizona, and produce electricity using a renewable energy resource.